driesvints/driesvints.com/pages/colophon.md

 Comments are powered by [Disqus](http://disqus.com/).

-Builds and deployment is being handled by [Wercker](http://wercker.com/).
+Builds and deployment are being handled by [Wercker](http://wercker.com/).

 The website is hosted on [Fortrabbit](http://fortrabbit.com/).